jason-kerney/blog/_drafts/2023-01-27-consent-for-change.md

 There is a lot to unpack with this question.
 Gaining consent is all about gaining trust.
 When I talk about trust, I like to bring up the [Trust Equation `(credibility + reliability + intimacy) / self-orientation`](https://trustedadvisor.com/why-trust-matters/understanding-trust/understanding-the-trust-equation). [^1] I examine what I am doing and saying on this equation.
 The most impactful part of this equation is `self-orientation`.
 I need to minimize how much I am oriented on myself and my goals.

 Paradoxically, for me, I find I am best at minimizing my self-orientation if I first examine what my self-orientation is.
 What do I have to gain from doing the thing I am doing.
 If I can examine this and be truthful about it it allows me to then examine what my message is and identify where I am focusing on me.
-The next thing I find helpful, is to spend time examining why I think what I am about to do is helpful for the audience.
+The next thing I find helpful is to spend time examining why I think what I am about to do is helpful for the audience.
 I then examine that against my own desires.
 Am I masking my own desires as things that will be beneficial to the audience?

-Once I have an understanding of why I think this will be beneficial to the audience of the change, then I farm for decent.
+Once I have an understanding of why I think this will be beneficial to the audience of the change, then I farm for dissent.
 I ask people to challenge me, and I listen.
 Sometimes, they will raise things that are actually covered but I did not think of.
 Most often though, they tell me why I am wrong.
-I find that what I was planning is not correctly fit to the people who I am effecting.
+I find that what I was planning is not correctly fit to the people who I am affecting.
 So I change, and correct the fit.

 This shows vulnerability, and gives stronger agency.
 It corrects for my self-focus, and allows me to not only gain trust but do a better job.